Southeast Georgia Communities Project

 which allows continuation opportunities for trained interpreters.
 You never stop training, learning, and practicing.
 The training of an interpreter is never over.

-SEGCP medical interpreter collaborates with local attorneys, primary healthcare clinics, AHEC's and local organizations to help with legal and medical
+SEGCP medical interpreters collaborate with local attorneys, primary healthcare clinics, AHEC's and local organizations to help with legal and medical

 At clinics and medical facilities, having a qualified medical interpreter can mean the difference between life and death in some cases.
 Historically, well-meaning